mejasonatkinson/blog/content/posts/lets-build-something-useful.md

 draft: false
 ---

-So far, I have talked about what neurodiversity is, what dyslexia is and a bit of a side journey into my thoughts on how the english alphabetical language plays a role in learning.
-And why that makes it hard for people with dyslexia to learn.
+So far, I have talked about what neurodiversity is, what dyslexia is and a bit of a side journey into my thoughts on how the english alphabetical language plays a role in learning and why that makes it hard for people with dyslexia to learn.

 What can we do about it?

 One thing which is often brought up is screen readers.

 This is normally done via some sort of screen reading software.
 Which would need to be installed or activated to work but I found a different solution!
-While scrolling through twitter, I discovered this tweet: [Technically it’s a web api!](https://twitter.com/trunarla/status/1597641480520503296) by [mewtru](https://twitter.com/trunarla).
+While scrolling through twitter I saw this tweet: [Technically it’s a web api!](https://twitter.com/trunarla/status/1597641480520503296) by [mewtru](https://twitter.com/trunarla).
 JavaScript has a built-in Web Speech API; part of which is called `SpeechSynthesisUtterance` which allows anyone with some HTML and JavaScript knowledge to create a player that can read a selected piece of text.

-How does this look?
+How does this work?

 First, we start with the HTML.